snibbor/Qymia-in-QuPath/README.md

 To use (see below for example):
 1) Create compartments/segmentations/annotations inside of QuPath
-2) Run Qymia Quant on those compartments to quantify target biomarker expression of interest using experiment parameters
+2) Run Qymia Quant to quantify target biomarker expression within compartments
 3) (optionally) Construct calibration curves and convert Qymia scores to adjust for batch-to-batch intensity variation

 References: